Better, Cheaper and More Fun! 7 Rosetta Stone Alternatives

 If you haven’t been living under the actual Rosetta Stone, and if you’re a serious language learner or seriously thinking about becoming one, you’ve probably heard of Rosetta Stone.
-It’s a well-established player in the world of language learning.
+It’s a well-established player in the world of language learning apps and programs.

 Here are three elements of the Rosetta Stone approach.
 These will be useful to keep in mind for later, when looking to see if other programs meet your requirements as much as, or more than, Rosetta Stone.

 The Rosetta Stone learning system comes with no translations.
 If you’re trying to learn German, chances are, you’ll be getting the lessons in German.

 Rosetta Stone believes that for students to learn most effectively, they have to immerse head-on in the target language itself—none of that translating back-and-forth with English.